adonisjs/v6-docs/content/docs/http/validation.md

 Also, you do not have to wrap the `validate` method call inside a `try/catch`.
 Because in the case of an error, AdonisJS will automatically convert the error to an HTTP response.

+## Error handling
+The [HttpExceptionHandler](./exception_handling.md) will convert the validation errors to an HTTP response automatically.
+The exception handler uses content negotiation and returns a response based upon the [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header value.

+- HTTP requests with `Accept=appliction/json` will receive an array of error messages created using the [SimpleErrorReporter](https://github.com/vinejs/vine/blob/main/src/reporters/simple_error_reporter.ts).

+- HTTP requests with `Accept=application/vnd.api+json` will receive an array of error messages formatted as per the [JSON API](https://jsonapi.org/format/#errors) spec.

+- All other requests will receive errors back as text.

 ## The request.validateUsing method
 The recommended way to perform validations inside controllers is to use the `request.validateUsing` method.
+When using `request.validateUsing` method, you do not have do define the validation data explicitly; the request body and files are passed as data to the validator.

 ```ts
 import { HttpContext } from '@adonisjs/core/http'